dougbtv/sectivum/README.md

 Just hit the "compile" tab, and you'll have options to compile from there, without having to install the whole application.

-As of this update, it's PoC-4 compatible.
+As of this update, it's PoC-4/Poc-4.5 compatible (and almost ready for PoC5)

 ----